jkolden/udacicards/README.md

+# Udacicards Project for Udacity React Nanodegree

 This is the Udacicards project for Udacity's React Nanodegree.
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 This application allows users to create decks of flashcards to assist them when studying for exams.
 Below you'll find information about performing common tasks using this native mobile application.
 ## How to Install

 - Clone this repo into a local directory on your machine: `https://github.com/jkolden/udacicards.git`
+- install yarn `brew install yarn`.
-- cd into the directory and run `$ npm install` to install the dependencies.
+- cd into the directory and run `$ yarn install` to install the dependencies.
 - To start the application, run `yarn start`.
+- It may take a couple minutes to start the first time this is run.
 - Follow the screen prompts to run in an iOS or Android simulator, or better yet, select the `s` option to send a link to your mobile device so you can run the application from your phone.

 ## How to use this application